Unifying Attention Heads and Task Vectors via Hidden State Geometry in In-Context Learning: Implementation details

 \section{Implementation details}

 \myparagraph{Models} We use the official huggingface implementation of all models.
 All models with more than 10B parameters are quantized to 4bit.

-\textbf{Datasets} We use the official huggingface implementation of all datasets except for the Famous People dataset crafted by ourselves.
+\myparagraph{Datasets} We use the official huggingface implementation of all datasets except for the Famous People dataset crafted by ourselves.
 The Famous People dataset is generated using ChatGPT-4o \citep{openai2024gpt4technicalreport}.
-The dataset has 180 datapoints, each is the name of a famous person with a profession label from one of six categories, which is one of the following six: actor, politician, singer, scientist, writer, athlete.
+The dataset has 180 datapoints, each is the name of a famous person with a profession label from one of six categories: actor, politician, singer, scientist, writer, athlete.
 The dataset is balanced as there are 30 data points for each label.

 \myparagraph{ICL setting} For each dataset except for the Famous People dataset, we select demonstrations from the train set and queries from the test set, or the validation set if the ground-truth labels for the test set are not provided.
 We keep only the first 10000 datapoints in the train set for demonstration selection if the train set has more than 10000 entries, and the first 1000 data points in the test set/validation set for accuracy evaluation.
 For the famous people dataset, we use the first 90 data points for demonstration selection and the remaining 90 data points for testing.
 For experiments involving kNN demonstration selection, we first use the respective LLMs to encode the demonstrations and queries, and select the demonstrations with embeddings closer to that of the query in $l_2$ distance for each query.
 We use the prompt formats detailed in \autoref{tab:format}.